 Cr Stone’s vision for Yarra is of a city that can accommodate a growing population in high quality, sustainable buildings, with great public spaces and easy access to active transport.
-She is a strong advocate for a fair and equitable city and nurturing a healthy and strong community, where no-one is left behind is one of her main priorities.
+She is a strong advocate for a fair and equitable city and nurturing a healthy and strong community, where no-one is left behind.

 An education consultant who has previously worked as a teacher, student counsellor and assistant principal, Cr Stone holds a Bachelor of Arts and Graduate Diplomas in Education and Child Psychology as well as GAICD.

 Cr Stone is Chairperson on the board of one of Australia's longest-serving aid agencies Partners in Aid, she chairs the Collingwood headspace Consortium and is a member of the Greens.